 My overall evaluation of the language would be that it is concise and to the point, unlike some poems, such as Frost’s own earlier works, “Birches” does not play with words.
 There isn’t much exaggeration and distraction from the main idea of the poem.
 He uses vivid descriptions to illustrate the relation between the boy, the trees, and the tribulations and “considerations” of adult life.

-My Closing Thoughts On “Birches”
+My Closing Thoughts On the Message of “Birches”

 Frost uses the birch tree not only because of its malleability but also its flexibility, that after a time it may regain its shape and stand straight upward again.
 Many people find their own lives bent under certain circumstances, to the right or left, because of an action that they made.
 Sometimes, we jump too soon in reaction to a serious life event and don’t think it through, leading us to unhappiness.
 Or, it could be jumping headfirst into a relationship and trying to take it too fast, leading to heartbreak.
 It could also be rushing into some important project that didn’t have to be rushed and it fails and leads to ruin.